 For corporate credit rating, for non-defaulted group, the credit rating can be divided into 7 ratings from A1 to A7 where an obligor of loan has credit worthiness and payment behavior to meet its financial commitments respectively from exceptional credit to poor credit.
-Meanwhile, the credit rating of nondefaulted group under specialized credit rating can be divided into 4 ratings from S1 to S4 following the definition under the supervisory slotting criteria published by Bank of Thailand.
-The credit rating of floor plan financing is divided into 7 ratings, from FP1 to FP7 where an obligor of loan has credit worthiness and payment behavior to meet its financial commitments respectively from exceptional credit to poor credit.
-For SME loan portfolio apart from hire purchase and inventory financing, the SME credit rating shall be used where the credit rating is divided into 7 ratings, from B1 to B7 where an obligor of loan has credit worthiness and payment behavior to meet its financial commitments respectively from exceptional credit to poor credit worthiness and payment behavior to meet its financial commitments respectively from exceptional credit to poor credit to poor credit, while SME floor plan loan that applies for other credit lines shall refer to the credit rating of floor plan financing.
+Meanwhile, the credit rating of non-defaulted group under specialized credit rating can be divided into 4 ratings from S1 to S4 following the definition under the supervisory slotting criteria published by Bank of Thailand.
+The credit rating of floor plan financing is divided into 7 ratings, from FP1 to FP7 where an obligor of loan has credit to poor credit.
+For SME loan portfolio apart from hire purchase and inventory financing, the SME credit rating shall be used where the credit rating is divided into 7 ratings, from B1 to B7 where an obligor of loan has credit to poor credit to poor credit, while SME floor plan loan that applies for other credit lines shall refer to the credit rating of floor plan financing.
 Meanwhile, there are credit ratings for default group of both corporate and specialized credit ratings as well as floor plan and SME loan credit ratings.